 Loving the Moana movie but when I asked the kids about the Maui costume that got canned they said: YUK who'd want to put on Maui's dead skin

 — 2Tapu (@2TAPU) January 10, 2017

 This is called cultural appropriation.
 Cultural appropriation is, in basic terms, taking something from a culture which you don’t belong to and using it for a purpose which it is not made for, without knowing or understanding its cultural significance.
 It is turning it into an accessory for your own fun or entertainment and therefore changing the true meaning of the item.

-I myself am guilty of Cultural Appropriation, on one occasion I thought it would a good idea to dress up as a Native American woman and go to a sports event for the day.
+I myself am guilty of cultural appropriation.
+Once I thought it would a good idea to dress up as a Native American woman and go to a sports event for the day.
 There was no ill intent on my behalf but it was still highly offensive and absolutely wrong.
 I cringe every time I think about it, but I read up about it, schooled myself and I learnt a lesson.
-Heres a really good explanation – and it applies to all indigenous cultures.
+Here’s a really good explanation – and it applies to all indigenous cultures.

 #3 – It is OK to dress your child up in an official Disney/Warehouse/K-Mart/any other unofficial knock off Moana or Maui costume – minus the face paint, stick-on tattoos, and brown skin coloured bodysuit

 DO IT!
 Buy that ridiculously overpriced piece of material and put it on them and take them to that Moana-themed birthday party or just let them run around singing “See the line where the sky meets the sea it calls meeeeee” or “You’re Welcome” or even “I just wanna be SHINAAAYYYYYY”.